CollectionBuilder/collectionbuilder.github.io/_docs/01_software/git.md

 {% capture gitconfig %}
 Once Git is installed, we need to configure your information, so that it can connect with your GitHub account.
 Since Git is a command line application, we will need to open a terminal to give it commands.
-On Windows, search for "Git Bash".
+On Windows, search for "Git Bash."
-On Mac and Linux, search for "terminal".
+On Mac and Linux, search for "terminal."
 Once you have a terminal open, we will need to give it two commands.

 First, set your user name so that it matches your GitHub user name: